 contribute to the national goal of a more educated workforce and strong economy.

-The public workforce system is accountable by performance measures based on training related outcomes for adults and dislocated workers.
+This public workforce development system is held accountable by performance measures based on training related outcomes for adults and dislocated workers.
 These outcomes include annual earnings.
-College completion can give centers and their boards the opportunity to provide more individuals with an Associate or Bachelor’s Degree and thereby earn higher wages.
+College completion can give centers and their boards the opportunity to provide more individuals with an Associate’s or Bachelor’s Degree, thereby helping those individuals to earn higher wages.
 Higher wages, in turn, can improve performance measures.

-In addition to these benefits, the environment is primed for One-Stop Career Centers to play an important role in college completion effort.
-The federal focus is currently on building the economy and workforce.
-Post-recession, new populations are using the workforce investment system.
-With an emergent economy, a host of new job types, and an employer emphasis on education, One-Stop Career Centers are situated to be good partners to college completion efforts.
+In addition to these benefits, the national environment -- especially the advent of the WIOA legislation -- is primed for workforce centers to play an important role in college completion efforts.
+The new common measures required for all core programs, including employment goals and receipt of a secondary diploma or recognized postsecondary credential in WIOA, mean that college completion is and will continue to be an effective training option for the workforce development system.
+The federal focus in both acts is on building the economy and workforce.
+With an emergent economy, a host of new job types, and an employer emphasis on education, workforce centers are situated to be good partners to college completion efforts.

 Credential: A credential can be given for completion of one class, or a set of classes, streamlined to quickly enhance job skills.

-Degree: A degree is a combination of technical skills with general education, and usually includes an additional element of social sciences education (Associate’s, Bachelor’s, Masters’, and Ph.D.).
+Degree: A degree is a combination of technical skills and general education, and usually includes an additional element of social science education (Associate’s, Bachelor’s, Master’s, and Ph.D.).

-Some College: In order to qualify for funding, a client must have less than 2 years of college left to complete.
-This usually equates to 30 credit hours or less to completion.
-Some LWIAs specify 15 or less credit hours to completion.
+Some College: In order to qualify for funding, a client must have fewer than two years of college left to complete.
+This usually equates to 30 or fewer credit hours to completion.
+Some LWIAs specify 15 or fewer credit hours to completion.